Are You Being Consistent?

 Have a doable ‘to do’ list.

-Unfortunately that is one thing I have been consistent with lately – writing up long, impossible to complete to do lists.
 I wasn’t doing this (or at least not as badly) while I had my time off.
-I notice I seem to be jotting down random dot points for my to do list while I am at work during the day.
+I notice I seem to be jotting down random dot points for my to-do list while I am at work during the day.
 The end result however is a list I could not possibly complete.

 It goes without saying, I need to cull these lists and then focus on the important tasks and get those done.